infection/infection/adr/0003-PHPUnit-this-over-self.md

 - [PHUnit documentation][phpunit-doc] itself uses this by default
 - `$this` is much more widely used than `self` in this context in the community
 - all Infection code uses `$this`
-- `phpstan-strict-rules` itself (we use PHPStan in Infection) recommends this

 There is not much shortcomings from using this other than the "incorrectness" of using a static method as a non-static one.